 What is a tenancy deposit?

 Landlords are entitled to request a deposit from tenants to cover any unforeseen costs that may occur, like damage to the property or rent arrears.
 The landlord can use the deposit these costs.
-However, it is important to note landlord’s cannot claim compensation for any damages that constitute as ‘wear & tear’, for example carpets wearing away.
-Bear in mind, the longer the tenant, the more natural wear will occur.
+However, it is important to note landlord’s cannot claim compensation for any damages that constitute as wear & tear, for example carpets wearing away.
+Bear in mind, the longer the tenant remains in occupancy, the more wear will naturally occur.

 Do I have to take a deposit from my tenants?